quixio/quix-samples/python/sources/Twitter-Stream/README.md

 # Twitter stream example

 A Quix model can be used to bridge data from almost any source.
-In this case, we'll use a Twitter developer account to stream Tweet data with a view to running real time ML models on the feed later on.
+In this case, we'll use a Twitter developer account to stream Tweet data and run real-time ML models on the feed later on.

-You’ll be able to analyse the messages as they happen!
+You’ll be able to analyze the messages as they happen!

 ## Requirements/prerequisites

- - A Twitter developer account (sign up at [https://developer.twitter.com/en/apply-for-access](https://developer.twitter.com/en/apply-for-access))
+ - A Twitter developer account (sign up at [https://developer.twitter.com/en/apply-for-access](https://developer.twitter.com/en/apply-for-access)).

 ## Environment variables